 This course, which is intended for science majors, offers an introduction to the study of biodiversity, structure and function of animals and animal-like protists, with an emphasis on evolutionary relationships.
-Lecture Hours: 52.
+Lecture Hours: 39.
 Laboratory Hours: 26.
 Prerequisite(s): BIO 105 with a grade of "C" or better or permission of the department head.
+Corequisite(s): BIO 106.
 Laboratory Fee: \$30.
 Usually offered in the spring.